 What are the advantages?

 As we said agents often push the “share of freehold” as a positive and generally it is.
 A lease alone is a wasting asset – it becomes less valuable as time goes on as it gets shorter.
-Eventually you will need to extend the lease and normally if you have a share of freehold you will not be required to pay for this.
+Eventually you will need to extend the lease and normally if you have a share of freehold you will not be required to pay for this (although there are risks here and it is important to be advise on the purchase to ensure that there are no problems or barriers to this happening).
 It is therefore cheap and easy to achieve (see our article on extending your lease with a share of freehold).
 This can be a significant saving for example to extend a lease of around 70 years you would pay £15,000 and upwards to an independent landlord (based on a flat worth around £250,000).

 You will also have greater control over how the maintenance on the building it dealt with – you are not at the whim of a independent landlord who may attempt to overcharge for repair costs – the tenants will generally be interested in keeping the property in good repair at the most economic cost.

 If you are buying you will still need to consider whether the flat owners’ system, however basic, is in place for repair and that there are no problems or disputes between the tenants which could cause difficulties in maintaining or insuring the block in the future.
 Generally you would seek information from one of the other co-freeholders to verify any information provided by the seller on these points.
 The best advice is to speak to the other owners before you purchase to get a feel of how the block is run especially if it is a smaller block where you will need to interact with neighbours after you purchase.